-We’re here to help lesbians, bisexual, queer and same sex attracted women take control of their health.
+We’re here to help women in LGBTQ communities take control of their health.

-We provide information on relevant health issues, and we offer a range of specific and general services delivered by caring people who genuinely understand the health issues affecting lesbians and same sex attracted women.
+We provide information on relevant health issues, and we offer a range of specific and general services delivered by caring people who genuinely understand the health issues affecting women in LGBTQ communities.

 Seeing a GP

-There are many local doctors, counsellors and health services that provide great, holistic services to the LGBTI community:
+There are many local doctors, counsellors and health services that provide great, holistic services to the LGBTQ community:

 The Australian Lesbian Medical Association (ALMA) compiles an up to date list of doctors and mental health professionals who are recommended by lesbian and bisexual women.
 This is a national project.
 There are currently around 90 doctors and mental health professionals on the list, including GPs and specialists, metropolitan and rural doctors.